 You can buy these cards at the airport, TUSSAM kiosks, El Prado bus station or Santa Justa train station.

 The city center of Seville is compact and your best bet is to find accomodation around the center so that you don’t spend time and money commuting back and forth.

 I stayed at Las Casas de los Mercaderes.
-It was in a perfect location, super close to all the main attractions on this 2 days in Seville list.
+It was in a perfect location (9.8 on Booking!), super close to all the main attractions on this 2 days in Seville list.
 My room opened out to a beautiful central courtyard.

 Seville has some amazing food options!
 Two of my most memorable food experiences were trying out this paella from a hole in the wall in the Triana area.
 I was walking by when I saw them cooking paella in a massive pot and dishing out plates to customer.
 It was only €5 for a plate but honestly the best paella I had on the trip.
 You can definitely find these more authentic and less touristy places in the Triana area across the bridge.

 My other favorite was ordering an entire cheese and jamon platter for myself at Mama Bistro.
 The sangria was amazing but the atmosphere around the restaurant was even more special.